Sheshiyer/api-keys/CONTRIBUTING.md

 - Mentioned in release notes
 - Invited to the contributors team (for regular contributors)

-Thank you for making API Keys Manager better for everyone! 🚀
+Thank you for making CipherKeys more secure for everyone! 🔐